Open

 Use of Renewable Energy

-We are working to expand the use of renewable energy, especially in Europe and Asia, while taking regional renewable energy uptake status and economic efficiency into consideration.
-A new office of Canon Europe and Canon UK have obtained BREEAM* ‘Excellent’ ratings for their use of renewable energy.
-Meanwhile, marketing company Canon China, now uses 100% renewable energy for the electric power used at its offices.
-As a result of these initiatives adapted to local conditions, total worldwide renewable energy consumption by Canon Group companies was 86,878 MWh in 2021, an approximate 6% increase over 2020.
-Group companies in Europe sourced about 45% of total energy needs from electric power.
-Of this electric power, generation from renewable sources accounted for around 82%.
+As a result of these initiatives adapted to local conditions, total worldwide renewable energy consumption by Canon Group companies was 99,096 MWh in 2022, an approximate 14% increase over 2021.
+Group companies in Europe sourced about 37% of total energy needs from electric power.
+Of this electric power, generation from renewable sources accounted for around 78%.

 Pick Up